nmfs-ost/AA-SI_aalibrary/docs/usage/uploads.md

 You can use AALibrary to upload your active acoustics data to our GCP environments.
 Make sure you have the necessary permissions for the correct GCP environment before you start.

+There are numerous methods for uploads, each with its own benefits.
+If uploading over network, the size of the data should be limited to 5 TBs in size, and the upload must take place during a time period where network traffic is minimal.
+This is done to limit the amount of bandwidth used.

+For a detailed description (pros/cons) of all upload tools/options, take a look at the [Data Migration Options Documentation](https://docs.google.com/document/d/1O42DUPIgnoTopwLOBWcLyWYTElzvNT845bYMnpy6O4A/edit?tab=t.0#heading=h.7twvrhkxwqt).

 !!! info "INFO: More Info On GCP"
     For more information on GCP implementation, please take a look at the [GCP Overview Page](../documentation/gcp_overview.md).